SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Our Methodology: Silhouette-Driven Contrastive Learning (SiCL)

-We denote the semantic neighbor set of cluster $\C^{(\ell)}$ as $\N^{(\ell)}$, which includes the top-$k$ similar clusters $\C^{(i)}$ sorted by $\D(\C^{(\ell)}, \C^{(i)})$.
-Then, we form a semantic neighbor set\footnote{In abstract algebra, it is a {\it set class}, which is also a set and its elements are also sets.} $\A:= \{ \N^{(1)},\cdots, \N^{(m)} \}$.
-Because of the hierarchy property to define the set class $\A$, we call the process as the hierarchical semantic clustering.
+We denote the cluster neighbor set of cluster $\C^{(\ell)}$ as $\N^{(\ell)}$, which includes the top-$k$ similar clusters $\C^{(i)}$ sorted by $\D(\C^{(\ell)}, \C^{(i)})$.
+Then, we form the total cluster-level neighbor set $\A:= \{ \N^{(1)},\cdots, \N^{(m)} \}$.
+This process is known as hierarchical fusion clustering due to the use of a fused feature operation and the construction of a multi-level neighbor structure.

-In the hierarchical semantic clustering stage, we construct neighbor structures based on some specific clustering algorithm and semantic neighbor searching, respectively.
-The clustering result of the output features $\X:=\{\x_1,\cdots,\x_N\}$ from $F(\cdot|\Theta)$ is used to generate the pseudo labels $\Y :=\{\y_1,\cdots,\y_N\}$, and semantic neighbor set $\A$ contains the semantic level neighbor index for each cluster.
-In the contrastive learning stage, both the clustering result and the semantic neighbor set are used as self-supervision information to train the model to learn cross-clothes features.
+In the hierarchical fusion clustering stage, we construct neighbor structures based on some specific clustering algorithm and cluster-level neighbor searching, respectively.
+The clustering result of the output features $\X:=\{\x_1,\cdots,\x_N\}$ from $F(\cdot|\Theta)$ is used to generate the pseudo labels $\Y :=\{y_1,\cdots,y_N\}$, and cluster-level neighbor set $\A$ contains the neighbor index for each cluster.
+In the contrastive learning stage, the hierarchical neighbor structure is used as supervision information to guide the model learn cross-clothes features.